 It's important to have your doctor write a prescription for your prosthesis so you'll be reimbursed by your insurance company if prosthetics are covered by your plan.

-- two special bras (with prostheses pockets) each year
+- two to four special mastectomy bras (with prostheses pockets) each year